-It’s exciting to be getting ready to go to university, and we know that it’ll give you peace of mind to know that you’ve prepared well for the financial side of things.
-That’s why we’d like to help you understand exactly what your fees and living costs will be, and how you’re going to pay them.
+It’s exciting to be preparing to go to university, and we know that it’ll give you peace of mind to know that you’ve prepared well for the financial side of things.
+That’s why we're here to help you understand what your fees and living costs will be, and how you’re going to pay them.

-The University’s tuition fees are different every year and the amount you pay will depend on the year you start your studies with us, so make sure you look at the information for the correct academic year.
-The fees and how / when you pay them depend on where you’re from and what course you’re studying.
+The University’s tuition fees and the amount you pay will depend on the year you start your studies with us, so make sure you look at the information for the correct academic year.
+Your fees, and how and when you pay them, depend on where you’re from and the course you’re studying.

-This section is for UK home students only.
-Please see our international students pages for international and EU undergraduate fees together with information on how to pay.
+This section is for UK and home students only.
+Please see our international students pages for international undergraduate fees and information on how to pay.

 For more details about loans, please see our guide to funding your studies.

 Whether you’ll be paying your tuition fees yourself, or they'll be covered by a third party, you can find out about payment instalments and paying your fees here.